maikereis/brazilian-news-article-summarization-DPO/README.md

 ## Example Sample

-Each entry in the JSONL looks like this:
+Each entry in the dataset looks like this:

 ```json
 {